runnily/Blog-website/README.md

-# django_project
+# Blog website
-A blog website created using Django framework
+A blog website implemented using the django framework